 I would expect the app to be work no matter what I am searching for.

 A developer will handle your ticket and might have additional questions or feedback to share with you.
 You will also probably be interested to know when the ticket is fixed.
-Make sure that you will be kept informed about it (and try to answer quickly to developer’s requests):
+You can configure email notifications for your github account so as to be informed when something new happens.